MartinMikes/design-patterns-in-csharp/README.md

 - `README.md` - Documentation explaining the pattern
 - A minimalistic C# application demonstrating the pattern

+### Requirements

+These samples are built with:
+- **.NET 10** - The latest LTS release with enhanced runtime performance
+- **C# 14** - Featuring new language improvements including:
+  - `field` keyword for cleaner property implementations
+  - Null-conditional assignment (`?.=`)
+  - Extension members and improved `Span<T>` support
+  - Enhanced lambda expressions

+To run the samples, install the [.NET 10 SDK](https://dotnet.microsoft.com/download/dotnet/10.0).

 ## Contributing

 Feel free to contribute by adding more examples or improving existing documentation.